 O’Fallon Park

-- Description: A quieter stretch with deeper pools and slower runs.
+- Description: A quieter stretch with deeper pools and slower runs, ideal for winter fishing.

 - Locals' Rating: ⭐⭐⭐⭐